 - For disabled families, the minimum income requirement is equal to the current SSI monthly payment for an individual living alone, multiplied by 12.

 - For elderly or disabled families, welfare assistance payments for adult family members who will own the home will be included in determining whether the family meets the minimum income requirement.
 It will not be included for other families.

-- WHA requires a minimum down payment of 3% of the purchase price and requires at least 1% of the purchase price is obtained from personal resources of the family.
-For disabled and elderly families, there will be no additional minimum income requirement; however non-disabled families shall have an annualized income of at least $18,000.00 per year.
+- WHA requires a minimum down payment of 3% of the purchase price and requires at least 1% of the purchase price to be obtained from the personal resources of the family.
+For disabled and elderly families, there will be no additional minimum income requirement; however, non-disabled families shall have an annualized income of at least $18,000.00 per year.

 Families must meet the following guidelines to be determined eligible to participate in the homeownership option:

 - The family has had no family-caused Housing Quality Standards violations within the past year.

 - The family is not within the initial one-year period of the Housing Assistance Payment Contract.